Nazar (TV series): Production

 This series was originally planned for 100 episodes, but the positive response to the series extended its run.
 In August 2019, the storyline of the series took a leap of six years.

 In the first week of February 2020, producer Gul Khan confirmed the end of season 1 and production of season 2 of the series.
-On 14 February 2020, the teaser of season 2 was released featuring Mona Lisa.
-Later, the promo featuring Mona Lisa and Sheezan Mohammad was released.
+On 14 February 2020, the teaser of season 2 was released featuring Antara Biswas.
+Later, the promo featuring Antara Biswas and Sheezan Khan was released.

 Due to COVID-19 outbreak, on 19 March 2020 the shootings were stalled until 31 March 2020 before lockdown was announced.
 However, on 25 March 2020 lockdown was announced for 21 days then was extended till 3 May and again extended and the shootings could not resume after it.
 On 20 March 2020, the series was halted airing and was supposed to return after lockdown.
 But, as the lockdown was extended longer than expected and shootings were stalled indefinitely.
 In May 2020 the series' cancellation was confirmed.
 It was due to the high budget of the series causing losses.
 On 10 October 2021, The series came back as a telefilm with a new plot and twists under the title Ankahee Daastaan-Nazar which was telecasted on 10 October 2021.